 9. Cape Hawke

 Cape Hawke Lookout is a wonderful natural peninsula, higher than any other viewing point on this list.
 It is a bit of a hike to the top, but absolutely worth every step for the incredible Whale Watching reward!
 See right out over One mile, across to Tuncurry and then back along Wallis lake.
 The views up here are simply unrivalled.
 My latest visit included 4 Whales, in just 20 minutes!
 Their spouts being a tell tale giveaway of their location.
 A breaching splash being something I'm never prepared for, acting like a kid in a candy store every time I view it!

 No. 10 of the Best Whale Watching Spots In Forster - Sugarloaf Point

 Sugarloaf Point is about 1 hour south of Forster, but is well worth the drive.
 This point sticks out further than any other on this list.
-Meaning, any passing whales are so close you feel you could go down to the beach and join them.
+Meaning, any Whales passing along the Barrington Coast are so close you feel you could go down to the beach and join them.
 Pack a picnic and enjoy the non-stop highway of Whales all day long.
 Surrounded by untouched National Parkland, this point is a destination of its own.